-Neodymium magnets are surprisingly strong.
-If you’ve never handled them before, you will probably be somewhat stunned and amazed by how powerful these shiny innocent-looking little magnets can be.
+Neodymium magnets are exceptionally strong.
+If you’ve never handled them before, you will probably be surprised by how powerful these magnets can be.

 The fundamental concept in a nutshell: Neodymium magnets pull towards each other with a strong force, more than double the pull force rating of each magnet.

-So, conceptually and practically, the most efficient may to separate magnets is to devise a method to get more leverage or a better way to grip the magnets – and to provide enough force to move the magnets laterally or sideways, which requires far less strength or force than trying to pull them directly apart.
+So the most efficient way to separate magnets is to devise a method to get more leverage or a better way to grip the magnets and to provide enough force to move the magnets laterally or sideways, which requires far less strength or force than trying to pull them directly apart.

-How to separate medium-sized magnets (6 - 11 pounds of pull force)
+How to Separate Medium Magnets (6 - 11 pounds of pull force)

-Magnets in this range can fight and bite.
-While many medium-sized magnets can be separated by hand, it can helpful to use some kind of leverage such as a vise or the edge of a workbench or table with the stronger ones.
+While many medium-sized magnets can be separated by hand, it can be helpful to use some kind of leverage such as a vise or the edge of a workbench or table with the stronger ones.

 Also, many medium-sized magnets come with small plastic washers or spacers between them.
 This is because it's far easier to separate two magnets when a spacer is kept between them.
 Once the spacer is removed, it is much more difficult to separate the magnets by hand.

-Finally, be extremely careful with magnets in this size and strength range.
-While they may appear small and relatively harmless, they can easily pinch your skin and draw blood.
-If this happens, immediately press a cold cloth and ice on to the affected area.
+Be extremely careful with magnets in this size and strength range.
+While they may appear small and relatively harmless, they can easily snap back together forcefully and pinch your skin and even draw blood.

 You may also want to consider wearing work gloves and safety glasses when handling magnets of this size.
-If not handled properly, these magnets can slam together unexpectedly in an instant and send small chips of the nickel coating flying into the air.
+If not handled properly, they can slam together with such force that small chips of the nickel coating can fly into the air.

-These magnets fight and bite even more ferociously than their medium-sized counterparts.
 Some larger magnets with spacers can be separated by highly-experienced and strong hands.
-In most cases however, added leverage is needed – such using the edge of a workbench or table, a vise or a magnet splitter.
+In most cases however, added leverage is needed – such as using the edge of a workbench or table, a vise or a magnet splitter.

-You will also want to be even more careful with magnets in this size and strength range.
+You will also want to be extremely careful with magnets in this size and strength range.
 While they may still appear small and relatively harmless, they will jump back together more quickly and forcefully than small or medium-sized magnets.